alejoceballos/dumb-keyboard/README.md

 React's `button` component inherited from the styled component created allows using the `onClick` event.
 It is the corresponding `onclick` event from HTML's button.
 Both properties are being destructured as function parameters and the event the key being pressed is being returned using an anonymous arrow function in the `onClick` event.

+**NOTE:** I am not putting too much validation o the `value` property, like it being empty string, white space or a strange character.
+I may do it later.

 ## Properties Validation